 “It’s not in the book or in the writer that readers discern the truth of what they read; they see it in themselves, if the light of truth has penetrated their minds.” — St. Augustine

-If you find any errors or misrepresentations in my posts, please do not hesitate to comment on the post.
+If you find any errors or misrepresentations in my posts, please do not hesitate to comment.
 I would be very grateful to you for correcting my mistakes and not leaving me in ignorance.